Zeralm/Final/README.md

   storage.py - A module used for facilitating the access to the local thematic database ThesisDatabase.db.

-  "Array creator.ipynb" - A jupyter notebook that processes 18.000 recent tweets extracted from the Twitter API to tokenize and lemmatize them and finally summarize an array of the most used words.
+  "Array creator.ipynb" - A jupyter notebook that processes 18.000 recent tweets extracted from the Twitter API to tokenize and lemmatize them and finally summarize them as an array of the most used words.

   data/WordArray.csv - The array outputed by the afforementioned jupyter file.